 \subsection{Pointing Game}

-Zhang \etal~\cite{zhang2016top} introduced the Pointing Game experiment to evaluate the discriminativeness of different attention maps for localizing target objects in scenes.
-Their evaluation protocol cues each competing visualization technique with the ground-truth object label and extracts the maximum point on the generated heatmap and evaluates if it lies in one of the annotated instances of the cued object category, thereby a hit or a miss is counted.
-The localization accuracy is then calculated as $Acc = \frac{\#Hits}{\#Hits+\#Misses}$.
-However this evaluation only measures the precision aspect of the visualization technique.
-Hence we modify the protocol to also measure the recall as follows.
-We compute the visualization for the top-5 class predictions from the CNN classifiers\footnote{We use the GoogLeNet CNN finetuned on COCO provided in ~\cite{zhang2016top}.} and evaluate them using the pointing game setup with an additional option that a visualization may reject any of the top-5 predictions from the model if the max value in the visualization is below a threshold, \rp{\ie if the visualization correctly rejects the predictions which are absent from the ground-truth categories, it gets that as a hit.} We find that our approach \gcam{} outperforms c-MWP~\cite{zhang2016top} by a significant margin (70.58\% \vs 60.30\%).
-Qualitative examples comparing c-MWP~\cite{zhang2016top} and \gcam{} on COCO, imageNet, and PASCAL categories can be found in supplementary \secref{sec:sup_pointing}\footnote{ c-MWP~\cite{zhang2016top} highlights arbitrary regions for predicted but non-existent categories, unlike \gcam{} maps which seem more reasonable.}.
+Zhang \etal~\cite{zhang2016top} introduced the Pointing Game experiment to evaluate the discriminativeness of different visualization methods for localizing target objects in scenes.
+Their evaluation protocol first cues each visualization technique with the ground-truth object label and extracts the maximally activated point on the generated heatmap.
+It then evaluates if the point lies within one of the annotated instances of the target object category, thereby counting it as a hit or a miss.

+The localization accuracy is then calculated as \\$Acc = \frac{\#Hits}{\#Hits+\#Misses}$.
+However, this evaluation only measures precision of the visualization technique.
+We modify the protocol to also measure recall -- we compute localization maps for top-5 class predictions from the CNN classifiers\footnote{We use GoogLeNet finetuned on COCO, as provided by ~\cite{zhang2016top}.} and evaluate them using the pointing game setup with an additional option to reject any of the top-5 predictions from the model if the maximally activated point in the map is below a threshold, \rp{\ie if the visualization correctly rejects the predictions which are absent from the ground-truth categories, it gets that as a hit.} We find that \gcam{} outperforms c-MWP~\cite{zhang2016top} by a significant margin (70.58\% \vs 60.30\%).
+Qualitative examples comparing c-MWP~\cite{zhang2016top} and \gcam{} on can be found in \secref{sec:sup_pointing}\footnote{ c-MWP~\cite{zhang2016top} highlights arbitrary regions for predicted but non-existent categories, unlike \gcam{} maps which typically do not.}.